 Robert Hughes is project manager at the Dublin City Council and responsible for the AT Brand and Dublin City Brand Projects.
 For more info about his work, visit his LinkedIn profile.

 Did you enjoy this guest post on the AT Brand project and Dublin city branding?
-Please share!
+Spread the word!